Playing It Straight: Production

-Concept and development
+Conception and development

 In February 2003, Kim MacQuarrie and Ciara Byrne were asked by Lion Television to come up with five proposals for a reality television series for the Fox Broadcasting Company (Fox).
 MacQuarrie and Byrne had five days to submit their proposals, with the pair "rack[ing] our brains for reality series ideas that might be fun, rather than the dramatic series that were currently on television."
 After ten days of deliberation, Fox selected the pair's fourth proposal, a dating series that revolved around one woman and fourteen men, some of whom were gay.

 Production for Playing It Straight began in mid-2003 under the working title Who Will She Choose?
 The series took approximately ten months to design, cast, film, and produce.
 All crew, staff, and contestants were required to sign non-disclosure agreements in the amount of $5 million.

+According to Mike Darnell, the gay men underwent some training in order to appear more convincingly straight.

+According to Thomas, she and the suitors had one hour to decide after the revelation of the twist if they wanted to proceed with the show.

 Variety initially reported that the series was a potential cover for a new season of the reality dating show Joe Millionaire.

+To further promote the show, Fox released a deck of cards with trivia questions designed to test one's gaydar.

 In 2005, nearly one year later after the show was recorded, Fox issued a press release stating that Jackie and Banks were still together.
 After the show, Jackie and Banks dated for about two years.
 For the first eight months, they had to keep their relationship quiet until the show aired.
 Banks went so far as to tell friends that he had to leave the show because he broke his arm, rather than reveal he won.